whoisdsmith/AI-MTHRFCKR/README.md

 ## Content

-- [ArticleForge](<https://www.articleforge.com/>?
-Ref = E99368) High Quality, Ai Content Generator - Article Forge.
+- [ArticleForge](https://www.articleforge.com) - High Quality, AI Content Generator - Article Forge.
 Using Advanced Artificial Intelligence And Deep Learning, Article Forge Writes Completely Unique, SEO Optimized, High-quality, Long Form Articles With The Click Of A Button.
-- [Content Brief Generator](<http://www.dashword.com>?
-Via = Beth0) Seo Content Optimization Software - Dashword.
+- [Content Brief Generator](http://www.dashword.com) - Seo Content Optimization Software - Dashword.
 Dashword Is The #1 Content Optimization Software For SEO Teams.
 Create Relevant Content For Your Readers And Grow Your Organic Traffic.
-- [Contentedge](http://www.contentedge.com) Advanced Ai Content Generation & Seo Copywriting Software.
+- [Contentedge](http://www.contentedge.com) - Advanced AI Content Generation & Seo Copywriting Software.
 Skip The Creative Burnout And Generate High-ranking Content In As Little As 15 Seconds.
-- [CopyMonkey](<http://copymonkey.ai>?
-Via = Beth0) Your Ai-Powered Amazon Listing Optimization Expert.
+- [CopyMonkey](http://copymonkey.ai) - Your AI-Powered Amazon Listing Optimization Expert.
 CopyMonkey Generates And Optimizes Amazon Listings In Seconds.
 AI Helps Place All Of The Important Keywords In Your Amazon Listing To Get You Ranking Organically On The First Page.
-- [Creator AI](<https://www.creaitor.ai/>?
-Ref = Beth0) Let The Ai Create For You.
+- [Creator AI](https://www.creaitor.ai/) - Let The AI Create For You.
 Creaitor Will Help You Write Content In A More Powerful, Emotionally Expressive Way.
-- [Ctrify](http://www.ctrify.com) First Ai-Powered Seo Action Platform.
+- [Ctrify](http://www.ctrify.com) - First AI-Powered Seo Action Platform.
 Create Websites That Rank On Google By Just Giving One Keyword To Our Artificial Intelligence.
-- [Embolden](http://embolden.co) Use Ai To Power Your Ecommerce Writing.
+- [Embolden](http://embolden.Com) - Use AI To Power Your Ecommerce Writing.
 Embolden Uses AI To Help You Write Everything From Emails To Product Descriptions For Your Ecommerce Business.
-- [Enwrite](http://enwrite.co) The Ai Tool That Aims To Help Writers Save Time - Not Replace Them.
+- [Enwrite](http://enwrite.Com) - The AI Tool That AIms To Help Writers Save Time - Not Replace Them.
 An AI Helper Specialized In SEO-optimized Content Creation.
 Enwrite Helps You Write Better Content Faster.
-- [Frase.io (First Month - 60% Discount)](<http://www.frase.io/>?
-Via = Beth0) Frase - Best Seo Content Optimization Tool & Ai Writer.
+- [Frase.io (First Month - 60% Discount)](http://www.frase.io/) - Frase - Best Seo Content Optimization Tool & AI Writer.
 Frase AI Helps You Research, Write, And Optimize High-quality SEO Content In Minutes Instead Of Hours.
-- [H-supertools AI Writer](https://h-supertools.com/ai/ai-writer) Ai Writer Generate Content For Free!.
+- [H-supertools AI Writer](https://h-supertools.com/ai/ai-writer) - AI Writer Generate Content For Free!.
 Generate Blog Sections & Paragraphs In Seconds With This Powerful Free AI Writer.
-- [Hypotenuse.ai](http://www.hypotenuse.ai) Let Ai Write Your Content In Seconds.
+- [Hypotenuse.ai](http://www.hypotenuse.ai) - Let AI Write Your Content In Seconds.
 Without Writer&Apos; S Block.
 Provide A Few Keywords, And We' Ll Instantly Turn Them Into Full-length Articles And Marketing Content, Using Our World-class AI With A Vast Knowledge Of The World.
-- [Intelligent Paraphraser](<https://aiseo.ai/>?
-Fpr = Beth0) Aiseo - Ai Writing Assistant, Ai Copywriting & Content Generator.
+- [Intelligent Paraphraser](https://aiseo.ai/ Fpr = Beth0) - AIseo - AI Writing Assistant, AI Copywriting & Content Generator.
 Get Writing Superpowers With Artificial Intelligence.
 We At AISEO Will Help You Convert Your Thoughts To Blogs And Can Write For You At The Click Of A Button.
-- [Jasper.ai](http://www.jasper.ai) Jasper - Ai Copywriter - Ai Content Generator For Teams.
+- [Jasper.ai](http://www.jasper.ai) - Jasper - AI Copywriter - AI Content Generator For Teams.
 Jasper Is The AI Content Generator That Helps You And Your Team Break Through Creative Blocks To Create Amazing, Original Content 10X Faster.
-- [Kafkai](http://kafkai.com) Unique And Readable Ai Content Generator.
+- [Kafkai](http://kafkai.com) - Unique And Readable AI Content Generator.
 Kafkai Is An AI Writer Assistant That Helps You Create Unique SEO-friendly Articles For Cents Instead Of Dollars.
-- [Katteb](http://katteb.com) Write Fact-Checked Content.
+- [Katteb](http://katteb.com) - Write Fact-Checked Content.
 Katteb AI Makes It Fast & Easy To Create Content For Your Blog And Online Store.
-- [LAIKA](http://www.writewithlaika.com) Personalised Artificial Intelligence For Writers.
+- [LAIKA](http://www.writewithlaika.com) - Personalised Artificial Intelligence For Writers.
 We Make The Boring Parts Of Writing Exciting.
 LAIKA Is A Creative Partner That You Train To Write Like You (Or Anyone You Want).
 Made For Creative Writers, Game Writers, And All Other Fiction Fabricators.
-- [Lek](http://lek.ai) Lek.
-Ai - The Ultimate Content Creator Toolkit Powered By Ai.
+- [Lek](http://lek.ai) - Lek.
+AI - The Ultimate Content Creator Toolkit Powered By AI.
 Write Anything For Everything.
 The Fastest And Easiest Way To Create Content And Copy.
-- [Lex](http://lex.page) Unlock Your Best Writing
+- [Lex](http://lex.page) - Unlock Your Best Writing
-- [LongShot AI](<http://www.longshot.ai>?
-Deal = Beth0) Create Content That Humans And Search Engines Love Using Artificial Intelligence.
+- [LongShot AI](http://www.longshot.ai Deal = Beth0) - Create Content That Humans And Search Engines Love Using Artificial Intelligence.
 LongShot Is An AI Writing Assistant That Helps You Go From Idea To SEO Content In Minutes.
 Use Creative Power Of AI With Features Like Real Time Content, Fact Check, Semantic SEO, Custom AI, & More!.
-- [Neuraltext](<https://neuraltext.com>?
-Via = Beth0) Neuraltext - Ai Writer And Seo Platform.
+- [Neuraltext](https://neuraltext.com) - Neuraltext - AI Writer And Seo Platform.
 Automate Your Content Operations.
 The All-in-one Content Marketing And SEO Platform That Saves You Time And Money.
-- [Quattr](https://www.quattr.com/) Quattr Is Your Growth Hq.
+- [Quattr](https://www.quattr.com/) - Quattr Is Your Growth Hq.
 The Enterprise SEO Platform Built With Powerful AI And GSC Data As The Foundation.
-- [Summari](http://www.summari.com) Improve The Reading Experience On Your Site.
+- [Summari](http://www.summari.com) - Improve The Reading Experience On Your Site.
 Upgrade Links Into Short, Informative Previews Using Our World-class AI Summarization Technology.
-- [Taskade](http://www.taskade.com) Taskade - Ai Outliner & Mind Map - Ai Outlining And Mind Mapping For Teams.
+- [Taskade](http://www.taskade.com) - Taskade - AI Outliner & Mind Map - AI Outlining And Mind Mapping For Teams.
 Taskade Is The First Collaborative AI Writer And Outliner For Teams With Built-in Task Management And Video Chat.
 Create Mind Maps, Task Lists, And Take Structured Notes In Real-time With Your Team.
-- [Typli](http://typli.ai) Typli.
-Ai - Ai Writer & Seo Writing Assistant.
+- [Typli](http://typli.ai) - Typli.
+AI - AI Writer & Seo Writing Assistant.
 The Most Intuitive A. I Content Tool Which Combines AI Writing And An SEO Assistant.
-- [Word Spinner](http://word-spinner.com) Word Spinner The Best Free Article Rewriter And Paraphrase Tool Online.
+- [Word Spinner](http://word-spinner.com) - Word Spinner The Best Free Article Rewriter And Paraphrase Tool Online.
-- [WordAI](http://wordai.com) Ai Text Rewriter - Wordai.
+- [WordAI](http://wordai.com) - AI Text Rewriter - Wordai.
 Use Artificial Intelligence To Cut Turnaround Time, Extend Your Budget, And Create More High-quality Content That Google And Readers Will Love.
-- [WordHero](<http://wordhero.co>?
-Via = Beth0) Generate Ai-Powered Content - In 1 Click.
+- [WordHero](http://wordhero.com) - Generate AI-Powered Content - In 1 Click.
 With WordHero's AI Technology, You Can Create Original Blog Posts, Social Media Content, Emails, And More - In Just Seconds.
-- [Wordkraft](http://wordkraft.ai) Create High-Quality Content Instantly With Ai.
+- [Wordkraft](http://wordkraft.ai) - Create High-Quality Content Instantly With AI.
 Wordkraft AI Content Writer Is A Revolutionary Tool Powered By GPT-3 The Most Advance Artificial Intelligence Technology To Generate Well-written, Keyword-optimized Content For Your Blog, Website Or Marketing Needs.
-- [Wordplay](http://wordplay.ai) Create Long-Form Content In Seconds.
+- [Wordplay](http://wordplay.ai) - Create Long-Form Content In Seconds.
 The #1 AI Content Generator Built For SEO & Content Publishers.
-- [Writesonic](http://writesonic.com) Writesonic - Best Ai Writer, Copywriting & Paraphrasing Tool.
+- [Writesonic](http://writesonic.com) - Writesonic - Best AI Writer, Copywriting & Paraphrasing Tool.
 Create SEO-optimized And Plagiarism-free Contentfor Your Blogs, Ads, Emails, And Website 10X Faster.
-- [Writey AI](http://writey.ai) Yes—An A. I That Writes Original, Researched Blog Posts In Minutes.
+- [Writey AI](http://writey.ai) - Yes—An A. I That Writes Original, Researched Blog Posts In Minutes.
 First True Free Plagiarism A. I With Original And Researched Content, Check Writey A. I In Action.
-- [Unbound](<https://www.unboundcontent.ai/auth>?
-Affiliate = Aff_z0krz31) Automate Content Creation For Your Small Business.
+- [Unbound](https://www.unboundcontent.ai/) - Automate Content Creation For Your Small Business.
 Leverage All The Best AI Generation Tools In One Place Designed To Automate Content Creation For Small Business, Online Shops And Creators.
-- [Vlog2blog](<https://vlog2blog.uwu.ai/>?
-Ref = Beth0) Instantly Convert Your Youtube Content Into Engaging Blog Articles.
+- [Vlog2blog](https://vlog2blog.uwu.ai/) - Instantly Convert Your Youtube Content Into Engaging Blog Articles.
 Boost Your SEO And Brand Presence.

 ---

 ## Creators Toolkit

-- [Clipdrop](http://clipdrop.co) Create Stunning Visuals In Seconds.
+- [Clipdrop](http://clipdrop.co) - Create Stunning Visuals In Seconds.
 The Ultimate Ecosystem Of Apps, Plugins & Resources For All Creators, Powered By Artificial Intelligence.
-- [Cutout Pro](http://www.cutout.pro) Cutout.
-Pro - Ai Photo Editing - Visual Content Generation Platform, Best For Image And Video Design.
+- [Cutout Pro](http://www.cutout.pro) - Cutout.
+Pro - AI Photo Editing - Visual Content Generation Platform, Best For Image And Video Design.
 All-in-one Visual Design Platform Containing AI Photo And Video Editing Tools.
 Automatic Process For Background Remove, Image Restoration, Graphic Design, And Content Generation.
-- [Descript](<http://www.descript.com>?
-Lmref = Xru03g) There&Apos; S A New Way To Make Video And Podcasts.
+- [Descript](http://www.descript.com) - There&Apos; S A New Way To Make Video And Podcasts.
 A Good Way.
 Descript Is The Simple, Powerful, And Fun Way To Edit.
-- [Fermat](http://fermat.ws) Creativity Augmented For Content Creation.
+- [Fermat](http://fermat.ws) - Creativity Augmented For Content Creation.
 Unleash Your Creativity With AI On A Collaborative Canvas.
-- [Hotpot](http://hotpot.ai) Hotpot.
-Ai.
+- [Hotpot](http://hotpot.ai) - Hotpot.
+AI.
 Hotpot.ai Helps You Create Amazing Graphics, Pictures, And Text.
 AI Tools Like AI Art Generator Spark Creativity And Automate Drudgery While Easy-to-edit Templates Empower Anyone To Create Device Mockups, Social Media Posts, Marketing Images, App Icons, And Other Work Graphics.
-- [Lightricks](http://www.lightricks.com) Home To Creators Everywhere.
+- [Lightricks](http://www.lightricks.com) - Home To Creators Everywhere.
 Experience The Magic Of Creating With The Best Tools And Services For Creators Facetune 2, Videoleap, Linkinbio & Photoleap.
 Check It Out Now!.
-- [Media.io](<https://www.media.io/>?
-Ref = Beth0) Online Video, Audio, Image Creativity Platform Powered By Ai.
+- [Media.io](https://www.media.io/) - Online Video, Audio, Image Creativity Platform Powered By AI.
 Simplicity.
 Diversity.
 Flexibility.
-- [Runway](http://runwayml.com) Runway - Next-Generation Creation Suite - Everything You Need To Make Content, Fast.
+- [Runway](http://runwayml.com) - Runway - Next-Generation Creation Suite - Everything You Need To Make Content, Fast.
 Discover Advanced Video Editing Capabilities To Take Your Creations To The Next Level.

 ---